tywerbicki/Slater-Lab-Admin/README.md

 ## Backup

 Scan recursively `TARGET_DIR` and all of its sub-directories except those specified in the `OMIT_DIRS` array.
-Any file with a .sh, .py, .slurm, or .R extension is copied and stored in a compressed tarball located in `DEPOSIT_DIR`.
+Any file with a .sh, .py, .slurm, or .R extension is copied and stored in a compressed tarball located in `BACKUP_DIR`.

 ---